Definition

 Length of Treatment and Maintenance

-Dr. Hutchinson has had some success with the long term daily maintenance dose of enrofloxacin 4.4 mg/kg daily PO (oral), and based on his experience, no discernable side effects have been noted.
+Dr. Hutchinson has had some success with the long term maintenance dosing of enrofloxacin 15 mg/kg, q12hr, PO (or in the presence of renal disease 8 mg/kg to 10 mg/kg, q12hr) in conjunction with doxycycline 5 mg/kg to 10 mg/kg, q12hr, PO, and based on his experience no discernible side effects have been noted.

-For appropriate use of pulse antibiotic therapy for chronic illness, discuss with veterinarian.
+For appropriate dosing in pulse antibiotic therapy for chronic illness, discuss with veterinarian.

 *Note: it is important to complete the medication treatment or regimen prescribed.
 However, if the rat shows no improvement within five days of starting treatment, or should the rat’s condition worsen at any point during treatment, see a veterinarian to discuss alternative antimicrobial or appropriate combination drug therapy.